nwager/kernel-docs/docs/index.md

-This documentation serves developers, partners, and others working with Ubuntu kernels, offering guidance on kernel workflows, tools, SRU timelines, and processes for customisation and maintenance.
+This documentation serves developers, partners, and others working with Ubuntu kernels, offering guidance on kernel workflows, tools, SRU timelines, and processes for customization and maintenance.

 ---------